ywarezk/biorad-web-course/README.md

 #### HTML

 We will start by examining web history and the HTTP protocol.
 We will then learn about the HTML language.
-The files for this lesson are located at the **HTML** folder.
+The files for this lesson are located at the **html** folder.
 We will learn about the following topics:
 - HTML document structure
 - HTML general syntax
+- common attributes
 - head
 - body
 - Text Tags
 - Table
 - Div
 - Links
-- Layout with Div
+- Layout with Div - Student exercise
+- Image tags
+- Loading js script
+- loading scss
+- Forms
+- Student Exercise add a Form in our document

 #### CSS & SCSS